-The above types of “conventional wisdom” about wealth management are everywhere these days, on television and in the financial pages, in blogs and around the water cooler.
+The above types of “conventional wisdom” about wealth management are everywhere, on television and in the financial pages, in blogs and on podcasts.
 Yet what most people don’t realize is that investment advice is almost always geared for conventional portfolios of $5 million or less.
 Accumulate more than that, and the industry’s many rules of thumb don’t apply.
 They may even be harmful to your financial well-being.

 Following the conventional wisdom may work well for people with $100,000 or $500,000 or even $1 million in investable assets.
 It’s a really bad idea for very wealthy people, especially those who are beginning to think about transferring their wealth to the next generation.
 The conventional wisdom, in fact, can lead to critical mistakes in asset allocation, tax planning, advisor selection, and estate planning.
 Here are some of the most common errors high-net-worth investors make when they apply conventional wisdom to their unconventional wealth.

 Mistake #1: Working with an advisor who doesn’t have your interests at heart